zaaack/htmls-webpack-plugin/README.md

 ## Why not html-webpack-plugin

-html-webpack-plugin is really hard to extends and slow for multiple htmls, to much complete features that I don't need.
+html-webpack-plugin is really hard to extends and slow for multiple htmls, too much complete features that I don't need.
 That's why I create this.

 ## License